MMMG-UNH/Effect-of-interactions-on-elastic-cavitation/README.md

 ## Acknowledgements

-The authors thank **S. Chockalingam** for providing the FEniCS code used in this research.
+Many thanks to **S. Chockalingam** for providing the FEniCS code for spherical growth, which served as the foundation for this research.
 The weak-form setup in FEniCS parallels the implementation in:

 > C. Senthilnathan, *Understanding the mechanics of growth: A large deformation theory for coupled swelling-growth and morphogenesis of soft biological systems*, Ph.D. thesis, Massachusetts Institute of Technology (2024).